Is a Correction Looming Ahead for Tencent Music Entertainment Group (TME)

 China Renaissance gave a rating of “Hold” to TME, setting the target price at $7.30 in the report published on January 20th of the current year.

-Volatility was left at 5.70%, however, over the last 30 days, the volatility rate increased by 5.83%, as shares surge +1.61% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +7.30% upper at present.
+Volatility was left at 6.22%, however, over the last 30 days, the volatility rate increased by 7.37%, as shares sank -1.50% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +3.14% upper at present.

 Stock Fundamentals for TME